The Real Cost of Selling a House in Florida (2026 Breakdown)

 | Net to seller | $296,375 - $316,025 | $280,000 - $310,000 |

 The key insight: The net-to-seller difference is often much smaller than people expect.
-When you factor in all the costs of a traditional sale, a cash offer at 80-85% of market value can put nearly the same amount in your pocket—and you get it months sooner with zero hassle.
+When you factor in all the costs of a traditional sale, a cash offer at 80-85% of market value can put nearly the same amount in your pocket, and you may get it months sooner with fewer moving parts.

 Frequently Asked Questions